 The links in this post may be affiliate links.

-We waited a whole year after moving into our Hobbit house to finally throw a housewarming party, but it was a super fun day and night with 40 of our good friends!
-Picking the theme was easy, and I got this sweet metal “No Admittance Except on Party Business” door sign to ensure the theme was present from the moment guests reached our door.
+We waited a whole year after moving into our Hobbit house to finally throw a housewarming party!
+It Shire was a super fun day and night with 40 of our good friends!
+Picking the Hobbit theme for the party was easy.
+I picked out this sweet metal “No Admittance Except on Party Business” door sign to ensure the theme was present from the moment our guests reached our door.

 The Hobbit House Story